MohammadMaftoun/Generative-AI-in-Healthcare/README.md

 # Best Practices and Recommendations

-To address the challenges and ethical considerations in healthcare, we recommend the following best practices:
+To address the challenges and ethical considerations in healthcare, we suggest the following best practices:

     Data Privacy and Security: Implement robust data anonymization and security measures.
     Bias Mitigation: Use diverse training datasets and collaborate with ethicists to ensure fairness.